ARGUMENT (Declared Bias: Liberal Democrat)

 First, the easy task: proving that it can be widely used for socially useful purposes.
 A prime example is Stellar, a nonprofit that seeks to make international money transfers cheaper and more efficient .
 Its native currency, the lumen, is necessary to secure the Stellar network against DDoS attacks and to serve as a bridge currency in cases involving fiat currencies that do not have large direct markets .
 Stellar is also an example of already-realized legitimate potential; it has partnered with IBM to launch blockchain-based banking services in the South Pacific .

 But the crypto skeptic has a fallback position: surely the bad outweighs the good?
-Surely it is better to outlaw first and ask questions later when enough beneficial uses reveal themselves?
+Surely, he may assert, it is better to outlaw first and ask questions later when enough beneficial uses reveal themselves?
 But this temporary ban would be self-defeating for several reasons.
 First of all, the prohibiting jurisdiction (in our case, the US) would be a closed-off market for companies developing legal uses for them, significantly limiting the prospects of mass adoption.
 Budding developers in this jurisdiction would lose interest in cryptocurrency, depriving these companies of the talent they would otherwise have provided.
 Furthermore, companies may not necessarily flock back in after cryptocurrency is legalized, especially in the probable case that criminalization is replaced by exceptionally stringent regulation.
 Many would fear another ban in the future, and they may not find it worthwhile to reenter the market.
 As long as criminalization is widely debated, the apprehension would not fade.

 Many cryptocurrencies are also not as useful for illicit purchases as they may appear.
 Bitcoin, for example, is arguably less private than cash because the entire transaction history of each Bitcoin public address is easily viewable online and it is surprisingly easy to trace a public address to its owner .
 But there do exist privacy-focused cryptocurrencies, such as Monero and ZCash, whose transactions are kept under cryptographic wraps.
 They may invite another fallback position for anti-crypto hawks: outlaw only currencies that seem particularly suited to illicit activity.
 But it would be difficult to draw a line between legitimate and illegitimate currencies.
 Governments cannot always distinguish a cryptocurrency that is socially beneficial from one that is not, meaning that the former may sometimes be outlawed.